BetOnline.ag Celtics-Heat Betting Odds, Preview, and Predictions | CLNS Media

 Preview by Jack Simone, CLNS Media

-Victor Oladipo is out for today’s game as he continues to deal with a knee issue.
-Andre Iguodala (thigh) is available.
+Victor Oladipo is the lone Miami absence, as he continues to deal with a knee issue.

-Jaylen Brown (sprained ankle) will not play in today’s game for the Celtics.
-On top of that, Robert Williams is probable with turf toe, with Brad Stevens saying this afternoon that he expects him to play, but he’ll be day-to-day as pain allows.
+Jaylen Brown would miss the remainder of the 2020-21 season.
+He will undergo surgery to repair a torn ligament in his left wrist.
+Robert Williams will also be out for tonight’s game with turf toe.

 Predicted Starting Lineups